When I became a vegan in 2017, I had to totally rethink how I ate. Obviously. That's the whole the point of being vegan.

 You can do amazing things with pizza dough, which is why I almost always have a package or two of it in my freezer.
 I love to make garlic rolls with it, even more than I like making pizza.

 I've tried several varieties and my favorite by far is from Whole Foods.
 It's available in the refrigerated case near the prepared foods.
 If you don't find it there and your Whole Foods location makes pizza, ask them if you can buy some dough.

 The pizza dough shown in the photo above is from Trader Joe's.
 (It was the best photo I could find.)
 I haven't tried it because Trader Joe's is too far from where I live, but most their products are very good.

 I don't need to explain why it's good to have pasta in your pantry.
 Unless you have problems with gluten, it makes convenient and tasty dishes, even if you only use canned tomatoes and some garlic.
 I also love to get lots of veggies in my diet by making pasta salad with broccoli, artichoke hearts, asparagus, squash and whatever seasonal vegetables are available.

 I really missed Taco Bell tacos when I went vegan.
-I didn't eat them all the time but when I wanted them, I WANTED them.
+I didn't eat them all the time but when I wanted them, I wanted them.
 Now, thanks to the miracle of a certain type of vegan crumble that closely replicates beef, I can make tacos that taste pretty darn close.
-See the Faux Meat section for my crumbles recommendation.
+See the faux meat section for my crumbles recommendation.

 I've tried a lot of taco shells and many are very good.
-But my favorite kind comes from Whole Foods because they're light and crispy--as long as they're heated in the oven according to the package directions.
+But my favorite kind comes from Whole Foods because they're light and crisp—as long as they're heated in the oven according to the package directions.
 (They will seem stale if you don't heat them.)